condorchou/mainspringror/README.md

 Mainspringror project - multiclient CMS for managing videos, users, comments, ratings

 ====
+rake db:migrate to create tables, super_user and sample client, with one sample client_admin
+====
+goto /login to login as super_user (password is also super_user) as a super_user you are directed to /clients after you login, from there you can create, edit, delete clients. click on logout link or visit /logout to logout.

 Restful resources for CRUD operations on clients, their videos and their users with predictable urls.